Community Feedback: The Cystoscopy Experience

 Of course, as this last comment implies, some individuals do experience pain during or after the procedure.
-If you are experiencing pain, or are worried you will, consider talking with your healthcare team about any options that may be available to reduce your discomfort.
+If you are experiencing pain, or are worried you will consider talking with your healthcare team about any options that may be available to reduce your discomfort.

 “Had it done TWICE!
 NOT a fan!”

-“Hurt so bad for days afterwards.”
+“Hurt so bad for days afterward.”

 Regarding making the process more comfortable, many felt that pain control efforts, such as drugs or numbing treatment, were helpful in getting through their cystoscopy.
 Some providers may recommend the need to be completely put to sleep, while others may recommend local anesthetic to numb the area.
 Some may recommend completely different discomfort-relieving options, such as pain medications.

 “There are pain medications, nobody should go through this procedure without pain control.”

 “Ask for pain relievers for the first 3 days after.”

 “I had several.
 All with anesthesia.
 I don't think I could have it done without.”

 “It’s not so bad under sedation”.